mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 - A role can be attached to a selected list of testers or to all TDM users.

-Note that although a role without testers is not usable, the **Testers** setting is optional and enables creating roles and then adding them testers at a later stage.
+Note that although a role without testers is not usable, the **Testers** setting is optional and enables creating roles and then adding them to testers at a later stage.

   #### Adding all TDM Users to the Role